Kingdom of Bithynia

 The coinage of these kings show their regal portraits, which tend to be engraved in an extremely accomplished Hellenistic style.

 History

 Early history

 The population of Bithynia is thought to have been of Thracian origin.
-According to Memnon of Heraclea, the native prince Bas of Bithynia managed to defeat Alexander the Great's general Calas in battle (probably around 330 BCE).
-His son Zipoites I assumed the title basileus ("king") in 297 BCE.
+According to Memnon of Heraclea, the native prince Bas of Bithynia managed to defeat Alexander the Great's general Calas in battle (probably around 330 BC).
+His son Zipoites I assumed the title basileus ("king") in 297 BC.